Do you love your local cafe's Orange and Poppy Seed Muffins? This recipe will help you re-create your favourite treat at home.

-The next part is easy, too.
-Put the kettle on because it’s time to sample your homemade muffins.
+Put the kettle on because it's time to sample your homemade muffins.
 You can enjoy them warm or at room temperature.

-A. You sure can.
-Wrap or place in a freezer bag and store for up to three months.
-When you’d like a muffin, simply allow to thaw to room temperature or thaw and heat in a microwave, oven or air fryer.
+You can also wrap them or place in a freezer bag and store for up to three months.
+When you'd like a muffin, simply allow to thaw to room temperature or thaw and heat in a microwave, oven or air fryer.

 Since it's a trace quantity at most, and you are eating such a small quantity, you won't experience any opioid effects – however it can be enough to produce a false positive to a drug test so keep that in mind.

 More mouthwatering muffins